-Medicare Supplement Plan F was originally designed to be the most comprehensive plan of the 10 standardized Medigap supplemental insurance plans.
+Medicare Supplement Plan F was originally designed to be the most comprehensive of the 10 standardized Medigap supplemental insurance plans.
 Plan F is still available for people who were eligible for Medicare before January 1st, 2020.
-However, anyone who became eligible for Medicare on or after Jan 1, 2020 can no longer enroll in Part F.
+However, anyone who became eligible for Medicare on or after Jan 1, 2020 can no longer enroll in Plan F.

-Understanding Medicare Part F Changes:
+Understanding Medicare Supplement Plan F Changes:

-Is Medicare Plan F Being Phased Out?
+Is Medicare Supplement Plan F Being Phased Out?

 If you became newly eligible for Medicare before January 1, 2020 and are already enrolled in a Medicare supplement Plan F, you can continue to keep your plan.